FriendSoftwareLabs/friendchat/README.md

 ## Modules

-Modules are integrations towards 3rd party chat services.
+Modules allow integration with 3rd party chat services.
 They have a server part that communicates  with the remote service/server and a client part with a custom UI that presents the data.
 Current modules are IRC, Presence and Treeroot.
 Presence is always there and IRC is added by default.